tusharkapoor123/geek-buying.com/Geek-Buying.com-main/README.md

-## Construct week project

-## Unit 2  Project
+## Final Year Projects

-- It was completed within 5 days.
+- It was completed within 30 days.

 ## 🔧 Technologies & Tools